With trade deadline passed, Mariners rough up suddenly short-handed Rangers

 The Mariners provided all that early run support to make things even easier.

 Seattle scored four runs off Allard in the second inning, showing a mature approach against Allard as his pitch count piled up.
 Seattle loaded the bases on the first of Abraham Toro’s three hits, a walk from Tom Murphy and a single from Kelenic.
-Dylan Moore worked a bases-loaded walk to score the first run and J.P.
-Crawford plated another on a groundball to short.
+Dylan Moore worked a bases-loaded walk to score the first run on Kelenic’s RBI single.
 Seattle picked up two more runs when Isiah Kiner-Falefa threw wildly to home on Mitch Haniger’s groundball.
 Kelenic scored on the ball in play while Moore alertly hustled home on the overthrow, scoring from second base.

+“We had a good game plan and had a lot of good at-bats early on,” Servais said.

 The Mariners turned the game into rout in the third inning when Kelenic, using his more upright set-up at the plate, sat on a 2-1 slider and launched it deep into the right field seats.
 The ball traveled 392 feet.
 It was Kelenic’s first homer since being called back up from Tacoma and third of the season.
 His last homer came May 23 vs. the A’s.